 - (i) Applicant's name, address and nationality.

 - (ii) Inventor's name and address.

 - (iii) Specification, claims and abstract.

 - (iv) Drawings, if any.

-- (v) If priority is claimed, a statement to this effect must be given in the application, together with the date of priority, the name of the country where the basic application was filed and, preferably, the serial number of the basic application.
+- (v) If priority is claimed, a statement to this effect must be given in the application,

 (2) Documents